shuuki/emoji-story/README.md

 a little game about creating the universe using only emoji
 ---

-originally forked from the insomnia sessions' [untitular](https://gist.github.com/shuuki/8f5db01e786fecdbc904).
+originally forked from the insomnia sessions' [untitular](https://gist.github.com/shuuki/8f5db01e786fecdbc904) simple clock ticker timer.